How Big is God (part Five)

 1Timothy 2:14 ...
 Adam was not deceived, but the woman being deceived, fell into transgression.

-Satan said – You will not surely die.
+Satan had said – “You will not surely die.”
 Did Eve have any idea what death was?
 She had never seen it.
 I think that she and Adam must have talked about it.
 They were not dumb or simple.
 They knew … either instinctively or by God's own elaboration, that it was ultimately the worst result that could ever happen to them.
 “The day you eat of it you will surely die.”

 “You will actually become like God … and He does not want that.”

-They ate.
 Their eyes were opened.
 They did not drop dead.

 What we read is, their eyes were opened.
-Whether this had anything to do with their bodies no longer being 'glorified' and shining, or whether this was a different kind of 'opening of their eyes' so that they saw each other in a way that they could not have done earlier it is hard to say.
+Whether this had anything to do with their bodies no longer being 'glorified' and shining, or whether this was a different kind of 'opening of their eyes' so that they saw each other in a way that they could not have done earlier, it is hard to say.
 At any rate … they saw themselves unclad and as quickly as possible made garments of fig leaves.

 God clearly had said, 'In the day that you eat of the fruit … you will surely die.'
 Whether we always understand or not, we have to say … I believe that.
 In some VERY REAL sense, they died that day.